-The first Lifesize Cloud apps could be generously described as an MVP to validate their new market strategy.
+The first Lifesize Cloud apps released in 2014 were an MVP to validate their new market strategy.
 There were some usability "band-aids" we were able to make to the existing apps, but lackluster customer adoption and complaints about the app being difficult to learn showed that more drastic changes were needed.

 - Reorganize the app to make it friendlier for first-time and infrequent users

 - Ensure current users are able to find existing features within the new design

 - Focus on the ease of use for the two most frequent user scenarios of ad hoc video calls and scheduling calls for a later time

 - Reduce friction for common actions like adding additional participants to a video call in progress